 - GEVO diesel engines plant.
 JSC Remlocomotive together with GE Transportation and Transmashdiesel LLP established Astana Diesel Engines LLP.
 The plant is expected to be put into operation in 2015.
-See "- International Joint Ventures and Projects". - Shunting locomotives assembling plant.
+See "- Business Operations of the Group -International joint Ventures and Projects". - Shunting locomotives assembling plant.
 The Company completed the construction of a plant assembling shunting locomotives within the framework of strategic partnership agreement with South China Corporation of Locomotives and Rolling Stock Limited (CSR).
-See "-International Joint Ventures and Projects". - Project on energy efficiency.
+See "- Business Operations of the Group -International joint Ventures and Projects". - Project on energy efficiency.
 The Company approved an energy efficiency programme to advance energy efficiency, energy audit, create new forest shelter belts and an ecology laboratory among other things.
 See "- Environmental Protection, Health & Safety". - JSC Kazakhstan Academy of Transport and Communication named after M. Tynyshpayev: In November 2012, the Company acquired 65% of the charter capital of JSC Kazakhstan Academy of Transport and Communication named after M. Tynyshpayev, which provides higher educational services and combines another five colleges in regions.